Dancer

 - choreography

-- community theatre work
+- community theatre and participatory arts

-- dance administration
+- arts administration

-- dance teaching
+- dance teaching (in schools of private studios)

 - notation

-- singing
+- singing and acting.

 Career prospects